Your Guide to Caring for “”Eastern Hemlock”” Trees

 Humidity Requirements

-These trees thrive in humid environments, so if you live in a drier area, consider misting the foliage or using a mulch layer to help retain soil moisture.
+These trees thrive in humid environments.
+If you live in a drier area, consider misting the foliage or using a mulch layer to help retain soil moisture.
+Maintaining humidity levels around 50-70% can significantly benefit the tree’s health.

 Seasonal Care Tips